Browse CIRO Exam Guides: CIRE, RSE, Trader, Supervisor & Derivatives

 Role of Traders and Trade Execution

-Study the role of traders and trade execution domain of the CIRO Trader Exam and the section-level rules, workflows, and control points it tests.
+Study the role of traders and trade execution element of the CIRO Trader Exam and the section-level rules, workflows, and control points it tests.

 The strongest exam answers in this chapter usually do two things well: they classify the situation correctly before choosing an action, and they connect the rule to the actual trading-desk consequence such as order handling, supervision, documentation, escalation, or post-trade control.